DON'T Buy "Hemp-derived Delta-9 Carts" Until You Read This

 Dry Weight Concentration

-Dry weight concentration isn't a set quantity but a proportion of the product's dry weight.
-Because of this, you can get a product such as Delta-9 Rainbow Square, which contains 300mg of Delta-9 THC but falls into the hemp category because we derived the cannabinoids from hemp, and the THC does not consist of more than 0.3% of the product's dry weight (thus making it federally legal).
+Because of this, you can legally purchase products like our Fudgy Delta-9 Brownies, which contain 200mg of Delta-9 THC but fall into the hemp category because (1) we derived its active cannabinoids from hemp, and (2) the amount of THC does not account for more than 0.3% of the product's dry weight.

 Can You Buy Hemp-Derived Delta 9 THC Vape Carts?